One of the world’s most liveable cities; Zurich is cultural and contemporary.

 Departing from Birmingham Airport

 Birmingham Airport is easily accessible whatever mode of transport you choose to travel by.
 Public transport is plentiful and makes travelling to the airport quick and seamless.
-The train will drop you to Birmingham International train station, where you can jump on our free and frequent Air Rail, which takes you to the terminal in 2 minutes.
+The train will drop you to Birmingham International train station, where you can jump on our free and frequent Air-Rail link, which takes you to the terminal in a few minutes.
 Alternatively, there are plenty of buses running to the airport from Birmingham city centre and surrounding areas.
 Taxis can drop you directly outside the terminal, should you prefer.

 Shopping at the airport is bound to keep you busy while you wait to board your flight to Zurich.
 From designer luxury to high street essentials, our shops will cater to your needs.
-Boots has your health and beauty essentials, Dixons Travel has all your electricals, and World Duty Free sells all your favourite brands at discount prices.
+Boots has your health and beauty essentials, InMotion has premium brand electronics for the traveller, and World Duty Free sells all your favourite brands at discount prices.
 For fashion, you’ll find the likes of Kurt Geiger, Superdry and JDSports.

 Arriving at Zurich Airport